Extensions to Delphi

 there is no implicit conversion from interface to string

-(in Tuskm, functions are interfaces).
+(in Tusk, functions are interfaces).

-For example, Delphi will happily pass an Int64 value
+for example it will happily pass an Int64 value

-to a function that requires a Byte,
+to a function that requires a Byte.

 In Delphi, out parameters pass the argument